citp/privacy-policy-historical/y/ym/yma/ymail.com.md

 Yahoo! may update this policy.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your Yahoo! account or by placing a prominent notice on our site.

-Return to Top
+Return to top

 ## QUESTIONS AND SUGGESTIONS

-[Yahoo! is TRUSTe-certified](http://clicktoverify.truste.com/pvr.php?page=validate&url=www.yahoo.com&sealid=101).
-This certification applies to all English-language sites under the Yahoo.com domain.
-If you feel that your inquiry has not been satisfactorily addressed, you should contact [TRUSTe](http://www.truste.org/consumers/watchdog_complaint.php), an independent privacy organization.
-TRUSTe serves as a liaison with Yahoo! to resolve your concern.

-If you have questions or suggestions, please complete a [feedback form](http://add.yahoo.com/fast/help/us/privacy/cgi_feedback?radio30=radio305) or you can contact us at:
+If you have questions, suggestions, or wish to make a complaint, please complete a [feedback form](http://add.yahoo.com/fast/help/us/privacy/cgi_feedback?radio30=radio305) or you can contact us at:

 Yahoo!
 Inc.
 Customer Care - Privacy Policy Issues